publishpress/PublishPress-Revisions/readme.txt

 = 2.2 - 12 Feb 2020 =
 * Feature : Email Notification - option to notify Editors and Administrators when a Pending Revision is approved
+* Fixed : Block Editor - Custom Taxonomies, if unchanged, were not saved to revision.
+Publication of revision cleared custom taxonomies for published post.
+* Fixed : Block Editor - Error setting Featured Image
 * Fixed : Revisions submitted by Administrators or Editors using "Pending Revision" checkbox caused published post title and content to be cleared if a future publish date was also selected
 * Compat : PublishPress Permissions Status Control - "Prevent Revisors from editing other users' drafts" setting also prevented other non-Editors from editing posts of a custom workflow status that uses custom capabilities (also requires PP Permissions Pro 2.9.1)
 * Compat : Block data from some plugins had html formatting tags displayed as unicode character codes